MicrosoftDocs/customer-insights/ci-docs/data/integrate-d365-apps.md

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

 Dynamics 365 customers can access more data and insights made available by the unified customer profile while working with a contact or lead.
 When unification is run, Customer Insights – Data creates a relationship from each contact or lead to the associated customer profile table by creating a standard Dataverse lookup column called CustomerID that links the records.
-From this linking, you can view the details of a contact or lead and easily access the extended information and insights for that contact or lead from Customer Insights – Data.
+From this link, you can view the details of a contact or lead and easily access the extended information and insights for that contact or lead from Customer Insights – Data.

-To link contacts or leads to a unified customer profile, the contact or lead tables must be imported to Customer Insights – Data and unified with other customer data sources.
-More value can be added to the unified customer profile by including external activity data and creating various [measures](meaures.md).
+To link contacts or leads to a unified customer profile, the contact or lead tables must be imported to Customer Insights – Data and [unified](data-unification.md) with other customer data sources.
+More value can be added to the unified customer profile by including external [activity](activities.md) data and creating various [measures](measures.md).
 When unification runs, the CustomerID lookup column is added to the Dataverse tables that were unified.
 Contacts, leads, and other Dataverse records can natively reference their associated unified customer profile.
 In addition, the customer profile table has relationships to measure tables, making measures easily accessible.

 Examples of using this native linking include: